Nelson Horatio Darton

 Nelson Horatio Darton (December 17, 1865 – February 28, 1948) was a geologist who worked for the United States Geological Survey.
 He was born in Brooklyn, New York, started working in his uncle's drug business at thirteen years old, and becoming a practicing chemist.
 His interest in geology started as a sideline, and he was hired by the U.S. Geological Survey in 1886.

-Darton was an expert at geological photography, a noted geologic map maker, and a hydrogeologist.
+Darton was an expert at geological photography, a noted geological map maker, and a hydrogeologist.
 He was awarded the Penrose Medal in 1940.
 He also made some important paleontological discoveries.